-These are some of the most common problems a M2C business might encounter in their operations.
+These are some of the most common problems an M2C business might encounter in its operations.
 Make sure you’ve listed out the necessary features not covered by the software and discuss them with the provider.
 In doing so, you can have a full view of the cost-benefit analysis of the new system.

 To sum up, it may take a lot of effort to select the right manufacturing software for your business.
 However, a good understanding of your business goals and need, along with a realistic list of expectations, can help you along the way and make the right decision.